lihaoyi/macropy/readme.md

 ... do stuff with macros ...
 ```

 Where you run `run.py` instead of `other.py`.
 For the same reason, you cannot directly run MacroPy's own unit tests directly using `unittest` or `nose`: you need to run the [macropy/run_tests.py](macropy/run_tests.py) file from the project root for the tests to run.
-See the [runnable, self-contained no-op example](docs/examples/nop) to see exactly what this looks like.
+See the [runnable, self-contained no-op example](docs/examples/nop) to see exactly what this looks like, or the example for [using existing macros](docs/examples/using_macros).

 MacroPy also works in the REPL: